MillerAdulu/universal_ui/README.md

 ```

 Then, use the ui object as usual.
-You don't need to create an alias.
+You don't need to create an alias and add ignore:

 ```
 ...